 I would like to ask whether the ginseng is good even at low pressure.
-I have it from a little girl.
-Ginseng is said to have stimulating effects and rather to reduce pressure.
+I got it from a little girl.
+Ginseng is said to have stimulating effects and rather to reduce the pressure.
 I'd like to buy a ginseng, but I'm not sure if it's suitable for me?

 More about hypotension

 Ginseng hypotension is probably not worse ...

 Ginseng has a rather hypotensive effect in patients with elevated blood pressure .
 The appointment of an adaptogen deserves it.
 Adaptogens are characterized by the fact that deviations from normal affect the normalization, regardless of the direction in which the deviation occurred.
-This also applies to ginseng and its effects on blood pressure - ginseng does not reduce it directly, but gives the vessels a stronger tool to reduce it (strengthens nitric oxide synthase NOS3).
+This also applies to ginseng and its effects on blood pressure - ginseng does not directly reduce it, but it gives the vessels a stronger tool to reduce it (strengthens nitric oxide synthase NOS3).
 The final decision whether or not the instrument will be used remains on the blood vessels themselves.
 When local pressure is not elevated, the cascade of the NO cascade simply does not start.
-Ginseng will probably not make your hypotension worse - if you are not the only one in the uncontrolled activation of the NO cascade.
+Ginseng will probably not make your hypotension worse - unless you are a mistake in the uncontrolled activation of the NO cascade.

 ... nor does it improve

 The only known case where ginseng helps with hypotension is in the exhausted and subcooled people.
-In these, high doses (> 10g) of ginseng are used and they also adjust hypotension from exhaustion.
+In these, high doses (> 10g) of ginseng are used and, among other things, they also regulate hypotension from exhaustion.
 However, your hypotension has other reasons.
 Ginseng has a chance against her only if her cause is in the heart or too low adrenal activity.
-If your ginseng improves your hypotension, I'd like to know about it.
+If ginseng improves your hypotension, I'd like to know about it.